XanaduAI/strawberryfields/doc/introduction/remote.rst

 .. note::

-    The :func:`~.operation` decorator allows you to create your own Strawberry Fields operation.
+    The :class:`~.operation` decorator allows you to create your own Strawberry Fields operation.
 This can make it easier to ensure that the same unitary is always applied to the signal and idler modes.